ZuchaoWang/learn-berkeley-cs188sp24/README.md

 #### Heuristics

 The A-star search algorithm uses heuristics to estimate the cost from the current state to the goal state.
 The heuristics are implemented as functions in `searchAgents.py` file.
 All heuristics take the current state and the `SearchProblem` instance as input, and return a non-negative integer as the estimated cost.
 All heuristics should be admissible (never overestimate the true cost) and consistent (satisfy the triangle inequality).

+We generate all the heuristics by relaxing the original problem to a simpler problem, and solving the simpler problem optimally.
+For Q4 and Q6 we just remove the walls.
+In Q4, there is only one food to reach, so we can use the Manhattan distance as the heuristic.
+In Q6, there are four foods to reach, so we convert it to a Traveling Salesman Problem (TSP) with only four nodes, and find the optimal TSP path cost by simply trying all permutations in `_computeTSPPathCost`.

+In Q7, there can be multiple foods to reach, and solveing the NP-hard TSP optimally is not feasible.
+So we further relax the problem by assuming Pacman can teleport between any two food positions with zero cost, with one constraint that the Pacman cannot directly teleport to a food that is going to be eaten next.
+The optimal solution to this relaxed problem is to first go to one food, then for all remaining foods first teleport to their closest neighbour food position.
+This can be solved efficiently, because the later nearest neighbour distances are order independent, so we can compute without permutation.
+This is implemented in `_computeTSPTeleportPathCost` function.

+#### Local search

+Q8 requires implementing a local search algorithm to find a path to the nearest food.
+This is implemented in `findPathToClosestDot` function in `searchAgents.py` file.
+It iteratively move the Pacman to the closest food position until all food are eaten.
+Each search for the closest food is done using BFS on the `AnyFoodSearchProblem`, which defines the goal state as reaching any food position.
+BFS with uniform cost is guaranteed to find the optimal path to the closest food.